 $589,390,539

-With a production budget of $90 million, "Men in Black" earned an impressive $589.3 million worldwide, making it the third highest-grossing film of its release year.
+Produced with a $90 million budget, "Men in Black" proved to be a box office sensation, grossing an impressive $589.3 million globally and ranking as the third highest-grossing film of its year.

 ComedyCrimeMystery